rickmark/mojo_thor/README.md

 ## Detection (direct)

 * macOS 10.12 and earlier: Boot into recovery, look for any output from `ioreg | grep MojoKDP`
-* macOS 10.13 and later: `sudo /usr/libexec/firmwarecheckers/eficheck/eficheck --integrity-check`
+* macOS 10.13 and later (from external / AirGap): `sudo /usr/libexec/firmwarecheckers/eficheck/eficheck --integrity-check`
+  * Alternate, Use reFINd and BootRomFlash to extract the fimrware and check with `eficheck` or `efivalidate` on another machine
+  * SUSPECT: Presence of `/dev/tty.MALS` and `/dev/tty.SOC` as the serial connection to MojoKDP (previous versions of macOS showed this as two LPSS Serial Adapter connections).
+SOC is likely a connection to the SMC.

 ## In the press